rafaelkaufmann/opencontract/README.md

 **OpenContract allows parties to write and sign a contract, publish it to distributed, P2P storage, and evaluate contract compliance, verify signatures and validity automatically.**

 (This is a very different route towards "smart contracts" from what the blockchain-based projects are doing.
-We believe that, before we can have mathematically airtight, self-enforcing contracts, it would be nice to first have adequate tools to write and evaluate real-life, subjective, "dumb contracts".
+We believe that, although mathematically airtight, self-enforcing contracts look good on paper, a more important, more achievable and more useful goal is developing adequate tools to write, evaluate and enforce real-life, subjective, "dumb contracts".
 But let's skip the philosophy for now.)

-The JavaScript library will include the core (non-UI) features:
+The JavaScript library will include the following core features (UI will be handled in a separate project):

 * Create a contract, specifying at a minimum the **contract body function**.
-This function describes the contract as such: upon running, it is intended to (asynchronously) compute the current contract state (valid, breached or something in between) for each party, *as currently perceived by the peer*.
+This function describes the contract as such: upon running, it is intended to compute the current contract state (valid, breached or something in between) for each party, *as currently perceived by the peer*.
 * Specify **parties** (keypairs with UUIDs) for a contract.
 * Sign a contract with a party's private key.
 * Revoke a signature.